 Public Law (LLM, full-time or part-time)

-The LLM in Public Law suite of programmes examines emerging and topical issues in public law from a comparative and international perspective.
-The programmes will be of interest to students who have completed their primary law degree as well as legal practitioners, public servants and others seeking to develop or update their knowledge of public law and legal research skills.
+The programmes will be of interest to students who have completed their primary law degree as well as legal practitioners, public servants and others seeking to develop or update their knowledge of public law and legal

 Students may be awarded the degree of LLM in Public Law or can opt for a specialised denomination by taking specific optional modules.
 The specialisations are: